 A VPN encrypts your data and changes your IP to match whatever server you’ve chosen to connect to.
 If you’re using a VPN while P2P file sharing, you’re making sure that your personal information is safe.

 Another good reason to use a VPN while torrenting is to hide the fact that you’re torrenting from your ISP.
 Some ISPs will start throttling your connection if they notice that you’re torrenting too much.
 VPNs encrypt your data to the point where even your ISP can’t see what it is that you’re doing.
 You can read this blog post to find out all of the reasons why Torrenters should be using a VPN at all times.

 ExpressVPN is by far the best VPN to use for Torrenting and for your normal internet usage.
 It has a 256-bit AES encryption for your data and keeps absolutely zero records of your logs and information.
 ExpressVPN has over 2000 servers in more than 94 countries, all of which support P2P File Sharing.
 What’s great about ExpressVPN is that they have a 30-Day Money-Back guarantee, so you can test out the VPN before you decide to fully commit to it.

 Other top VPNs you could use for P2P file sharing and torrenting are listed below:

 P2P Sharing – Final Thoughts

-While it might seem that P2P File Sharing is mostly used in Torrenting and downloading files and media, there are actually a lot of common apps that people use that rely on P2P sharing.
+P2P File Sharing is mostly used in Torrenting and downloading files and media.
+However, there are actually a lot of common apps that people use that rely on P2P sharing.
 Apps like Airbnb, Uber, Angel List, and eBay rely on P2P technology as a basis of their business.

 Let me know in the comment section if this guide helped explain P2P file sharing.
 I’m always up for suggestions on what to explain next!